jsonmaur/jumpsuit/docs/introduction.md

 # What is Jumpsuit?

-Simply put, Jumpsuit is React framework.
+Simply put, Jumpsuit is [React](https://facebook.github.io/react/) framework.

 Traditionally, React doesn't include *everything* one might need to build a real-world application.
 After all, it's a *library* for building amazing UI interfaces.
-Out of the gate, you're going to need more than a few essentials to make building an application a possibility.
-A few core pieces of this are:
+Out of the gate, you're going to need more than a few essentials to build a full-fledged application.
+A few core pieces are:

 - State Management
 - Routing